-Next, you should also have access to funds that you have invested in the long term.
+Next, you should also have access to funds you have invested in the long term.

 Sure, you probably can’t sell your real estate while traveling.
-However, you should have access to your online brokering account.
+However, have access to your online brokering account.

-As with bank accounts and credit cards make sure that you have the login information with you.
+As with bank accounts and credit cards, make sure you have the login information with you.
 Before you leave, test the systems on computers and mobiles.
 If everything works, then you are good to go.

 Chance favors only the prepared mind. ~ Louis Pasteur

-Above, I gave you an overview with emergency fund examples on how to secure your finances.
+Above, I gave you an overview of emergency fund examples on how to secure your finances.